northdpole/graphics2015/README.md

 (Apple just loves to be different, don't they?)

-## Running
 To play, you can use either the `arrow keys` or `WASD`.
 The inundation levels can be changed with the `+` and `-` keys.

 To exit, type `C-c` in your terminal.

 You can remove the object files etc by running `make clean`.

+## Extra
-(Yes: I know I *could* add `#ifdef`s for the Linux folks, but I seriously doubt anybody's even going to look at this repository...)
+Yes: I know I *could* add `#ifdef`s for the Linux folks, but I seriously doubt anybody's even going to look at this repository...

+Also, the in-file documentation may be a bit wordy and odd.
+Keep in mind this project was likely written the night before it was due (and thereby fueled by several pots of coffee).